Identification of Technical Design Constraints and Considerations for Transmission Grid Expansion Planning Projects: Identified technical constraints

 \subsubsection{Network operational security}

 EEHs include several GW of RES installed power capacity, of which the electricity is transmitted to control areas on the onshore grid.
 Given their considerable size, new investments in EEHs should not jeopardize the \textit{operational security} of the power system to which they are connected, which is defined as ``\textit{the transmission system's capability to retain a normal state or to return to a normal state as soon and as close as possible, and is characterized by thermal limits, voltage constraints, short-circuit current, frequency limits, and stability limits}'' by ENTSO-E's network code on operational security~\cite{Operational_Security}.
 To that end, TSOs apply the N-1 security criterion, which protects the power system from operation conditions leading to limit violations of the grid's technical constraints as a result of an outage of a single grid element.
 To ensure the N-1 security criterion, TSOs apply \textit{remedial actions} (RAs), defined as ``\textit{..any measure applied by a TSO to maintain operational security.
 In particular, remedial actions serve to fulfill the (N-1) criterion and to maintain operational security limits}.''~\cite{Operational_Security}.
+Note that while this Section is focused on the practical example of the frequency regulation mechanisms in continental Europe, the same reasoning can be applied to other areas in the world.

 Therefore, in case of a loss of infeed in continental Europe's power grid, several mechanisms ensure that the frequency is always within a given safe operational range.
-The frequency regulation mechanisms are divided into Frequency Containment Reserves (FCR), automatic Frequency Restoration Reserves (aFRR), and manual Frequency Restoration Reserves (mFRR).
+The frequency regulation mechanisms are divided into Frequency Containment Reserves (FCR)~\cite{FCR}, automatic Frequency Restoration Reserves (aFRR)~\cite{aFRR}, and manual Frequency Restoration Reserves (mFRR)~\cite{mFRR}.
 The timescale of the three mechanisms is shown in Figure~\ref{fig:frequency_restoration}.

 FCR are European-wide reserves with a maximum FCR contracted capacity of 3~GW at the continental synchronous area level.
 With the use of Under Frequency Control Schemes (UFCS) for generators if the loss of power is higher than that limit~\cite{entso_e_task_force}\footnotemark[2].
 Contrarily, in continental Europe, aFRR and mFRR mechanisms needed to be activated by the TSO of the country where the contingency takes place.
 Therefore, the dimensioning of the aFRR and mFRR needs to be computed by each TSO for their power system.
 Consequently, aFRR/mFRR reserves are dimensioned according to the effect of possible contingencies happening in a TSO's grid.
 For example, expectations for the mFRR and aFRR reserves to be adopted in Belgium are dependent on the expected increase in forecast error linked to (the ramping of) renewable energy sources generation, as indicated by the ``Adequacy and flexibility study for Belgium, 2026-2036''~\cite{Elia_2026_2036}: ``\textit{Fast flexibility: the need for flexibility that can react within 15 minutes of real time – to cover prediction errors or generation and transmission (HVDC) asset outages – is expected to double, exceeding 3 GW in 2036.}''